www.largecents.net

 1794 S-63 Fallen 4

 This is definitely one of my favorites - I got it at a coin show in Fort Walton Beach, Florida early in 1997.
 At that time I didn't know squat about varieties, but I ended up getting a doozy.
-Sheldon calls this one the "Drunken Diecutter's" variety, due to the odd spacing of LIBERTY and especially the date, in which the "9" is way too high, making the "4" look low, hence "Fallen 4".
+George H. Clapp called this one the "Drunken Diecutter's" variety, due to the odd spacing of LIBERTY and especially the date, in which the "9" is way too high, making the "4" look low, hence "Fallen 4".
 The "7" has been repunched twice (once near the bust!) and the "4" has been repunched once.
 Not the prettiest specimen, but it does have some good obverse detail.
 The person who made this die may very well have been drunk, or at least had poor eyesight.
 I guess we'll never know, but it sure makes for an interesting coin.

 1794 S-64 Missing Fraction Bar